Effective Date February 6, 2024

 We encrypt any information you input using Secure Sockets Layer (SSL) software and take security measures to safeguard information in accordance with industry practice;

 You have certain rights in relation to your personal data which you can exercise by following the links in sections IV and V below;

 If you have any questions or concerns about privacy at Connexity, please contact us by post (see below) or email at email@example.com;

 Our Sites are not designed or intended for use by children under 16;

-If are based in the EU, you may have certain additional rights which are set out in section X below.
-If you are a resident of California, please see our California Privacy Notice at www.connexity.com/california-privacy.
+If you are based in the EU, you may have certain additional rights which are set out in section X below.
+If you are a resident of a U.S. State with an applicable U.S. State Privacy Law granting you privacy rights, please see our U.S. State Privacy Notice at https://connexity.com/USStatePrivacyNotice.

-I. What information do we collect about you and where do we collect it from?
+I. What information do we collect about you and from where do we collect it?

 (a) Information you give us: We collect your information when you choose to contact us via our Sites, where you request to be sent a copy of any materials we make available on our Sites or where you subscribe to receive our newsletters or email updates.